raulanto/astro-milidev/src/content/projects/project-3/index.md

 ---
 title: "Astro Micro"
-shortDescription: "Astro Micro is an accessible and lightweight blog."
+description: "Astro Micro is an accessible and lightweight blog."
 date: "2024-05-26"
 ---